Lady and the Tramp II: Scamp's Adventure: Voice cast

 A non-speaking role includes Scratchy, a Scottish Deerhound who is plagued by fleas and fur loss.
 Scratchy was a member of the Junkyard Dogs until the end of the film, when all of the dogs decide to leave the junkyard to find their own homes and families.

+Production

+In June 1998, Disney had announced a sequel to Lady and the Tramp was in development.

 Release

-Lady and the Tramp II: Scamp's Adventure was released on February 27, 2001.
+Lady and the Tramp II: Scamp's Adventure was released on February 27, 2001, three weeks after Disney opened Disney California Adventure.
 Disney re-released the film in the United States on DVD after the Platinum Edition DVD release of the first film on June 20, 2006.
 The Special Edition DVD went back into the Disney Vault on January 31, 2007.
 The film was re-released on DVD, and for the first time on Blu-ray on August 21, 2012.
 The Blu-ray/DVD combo pack went back into the Disney Vault on April 30, 2013.

 Reception

 Critical reception

 Lady and the Tramp II: Scamp's Adventure received mixed reviews from critics.

 Ben Simon of Animated Views wrote, "As direct-to-video sequels go, Lady and the Tramp II: Scamp's Adventure is better than average and families who love Lady and the Tramp should enjoy this entry from Disney.
 But it still has a direct-to-video feel, despite the care that the filmmakers took to create bridges to the original film."
 Common Sense Media gave the film three out of five stars, stating, "Not as good as the original, but cute and fun."